AbhinavM2000/coldmailer-site/README.md

 A JS based utility to speed up cold emailing, useful for people looking for opportunities in Academia.

 ColdMailer is a simple web application that allows you to send personalized emails to multiple recipients using the "mailto" protocol.
 Simply enter a list of names, email addresses, a subject line, and the body of the email, and ColdMailer will generate a series of "mailto" links that you can use to send the emails with prefilled salutation line including the recipeint name.
-(Dear Prof. <name> by default).

 ## Demo